oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   - Image `model-in-image:WLS-v1`:
     - Same image as the Initial and Update1 use cases
-  - Kubernetes secrets and ConfigMap:
+  - Kubernetes Secrets and ConfigMap:
     - Similar to the Update1 use case, except names and labels are decorated with a new domain UID
   - A domain resource similar to Update1 use case, except:
     - Its `metadata.name` and `weblogic.domainUid` label become `sample-domain2` instead of `sample-domain1`